Consensys/anonymous-zether/README.md

 ### Setting things up

-* Spin up a Quorum cluster (e.g., follow the steps of [the 7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)). **Note:** for the Node.js example in this project to work, WebSockets need to be enabled when starting up geth / Quorum (i.e., use the flags `--ws`, `--wsport 23000`, `--ws --wsorigins=*` on your first `geth` node).
-Furthermore, we only support Raft consensus at this time (don't use IBFT).
+* Spin up a Quorum cluster (e.g., follow the steps of [the 7nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)).
+    * For the Node.js example in this project to work, WebSockets need to be enabled when starting up geth / Quorum (i.e., use the flags `--ws`, `--wsport 23000`, `--ws --wsorigins=*` on your first `geth` node).
+    * The code as currently written only supports Raft.
+The reason is that Raft reports `block.time` in nanoseconds (as opposed to milliseconds), so we had to add extra divisions by 1,000,000 [here](packages/protocol/contracts/ZSC.sol#L66) and [here](packages/anonymous.js/src/client.js#L37).
+To use IBFT, simply remove these two divisions and recompile the contracts (by running `truffle build` in [packages/protocol](packages/protocol) and copying all resulting `.json` artifacts into [packages/contract-artifacts/artifacts](packages/contract-artifacts/artifacts)).
+You _may_, due to slower block time, also have to adjust the `estimate` function [here](packages/anonymous.js/src/client.js#L177-L183).
 * In the main `anonymous-zether` directory, type `yarn`.

 ### Run the Node.js demo